-My grandmother would often mix me and my brother’s name, something which I’ve always attributed to her failing memory.
-In hindsight, however, I now realize everybody does this.
-Though this might sometimes be embarrassing, a new study suggests scrabbling people’s name is completely normal and by no means a sign of bad memory or aging.
+Though this might sometimes be embarrassing, a new study suggests mixing up people’s names is completely normal and by no means a sign of bad memory or aging.
+In fact, it may be something deeply ingrained in our brains.

 Deffler and colleagues found that when people used the wrong name for a person, in the vast majority of cases the name that was used fell in the same category as the name that was supposed to be used.
 This happens when our brain is multi-tasking and has to quickly retrieve the words.
 Say you’re very concentrated writing an essay when your daughter Emilly walks in to ask about something.
 You’re still facing the computer screen, typing, when you reply “It’s in the cupboard, Megan”.
 “It’s Emily, mom.
 Megan’s my sister, remember?” *facepalm*.